Mandala Stadium

 Mandala Stadium is a multi-purpose stadium in Jayapura, Papua, Indonesia.
 Founded in 1950 as Dock V Field, It is currently used mostly for football matches.
 It is the home stadium of one of the biggest and successful Liga 1 Indonesia team, Persipura Jayapura.
+This stadium is often used in international match competitions, especially in the AFC Cup tournament in 2011, 2014, 2015.
 The stadium holds 30,000 people and is the largest stadium in eastern Indonesia until Lukas Enembe Stadium was opened in 2019.
 This stadium is located in the Dok V area, near the centre of Jayapura as well as the Humboldt Bay.